 About Zachary N. James

 Zachary N. James, a partner with Meland Russin & Budwick, is a highly experienced business litigator.
-Mr. James has tried more than 30 jury trials and scores of bench trials to verdict.
+Zach has tried more than 30 jury trials and scores of bench trials to verdict.
 He is a skilled strategist, advising clients on complex business matters before, during, and after litigation.
-Mr. James knows how to make complex matters understandable, and he is known for his use of cutting-edge technology in preparation for and during trials.
+He knows how to make complex matters understandable, and he is known for his use of cutting-edge technology in preparation for and during trials.

-Mr. James is a Certified E-Discovery Specialist.
+Zach is a Certified E-Discovery Specialist.
 He has extensive experience in e-discovery, frequently advising clients and writing on electronic discovery topics.
-Mr. James also counsels businesses on document management practices, assisting them to develop document retention and destruction policies.
+Zach also counsels businesses on document management practices, assisting them to develop document retention and destruction policies.

-Mr. James is involved in various professional and charitable organizations.
+Zach is also involved in various professional and charitable organizations.
 He is committed to pro bono work, focusing his volunteer efforts primarily on helping needy children in child advocacy cases.
-He has been widely recognized for his efforts, including being awarded Attorney of the Year for Outstanding Child Advocacy in 2016 by Dade County Bar Association / Dade Legal Aid.
-Mr. James is actively involved with Bet Shira Congregation, serving as Vice President of Membership and on its Board of Directors and legal committee.
-Mr. James is also a marathon runner and triathlon competitor.
+He has been widely recognized for his efforts, including being awarded Attorney of the Year for Outstanding Child Advocacy in 2016 by Dade County Bar Association / Dade Legal Aid, honored as a Distinguished Advocate of Pro Bono Commitment by Dade County Bar Association, featured in Florida Bar Foundation’s Pro Bono Week campaign, and spotlighted in the Florida Bar News for his work with foster children.
+Mr. James is also actively involved with Bet Shira Congregation, serving as its President-Elect, and currently serves on the Board of Directors and the Executive Committee of the Dade County Bar Association.
+Finally, Mr. James is a marathon runner and triathlon competitor.

 - University of Miami School of Law, J.D., magna cum laude, 2004